 1. Accepted students may continue in the Dual Enrollment Program until graduation from high school.
 Students may register for desired course/courses each semester, but apply for admission to Dual Enrollment only once.

-3. All Dual Enrollment registrations must go through the Office of Academic Advising and Assistance.
+4. All Dual Enrollment registrations must take place through the Office of the Registrar.
 Dual Enrollment students may not approach individual professors or other University personnel to attempt to use the “Add/Drop” or “Course Authorization” processes to gain entrance to any course.

-5. Students are assigned to an advisor within the Office of Academic Advising and Assistance for academic advising for the Dual Enrollment Program.
-The advisor is responsible for registering Dual Enrollment students and will contact students after admission to the program.
+6. Students are assigned to the Associate Registrar/Director of Operations for academic advising for the Dual Enrollment Program.
+The Office of the Registar is responsible for registering Dual Enrollment students and will contact students after admission to the program.

-6. Dual Enrollment students may apply for regular admission to Gonzaga University.
-A new application (fee will be waived), including an updated high school transcript, ACT or SAT test scores, teacher recommendation, counselor/dean report, Gonzaga’s suggested essay, and list of activities with significant awards must be sent to the Admissions Office.
+7. Dual Enrollment students may apply for regular admission to Gonzaga University.
+Gonzaga University utilizes the Common Application (www.commonapp.org) and has two application deadlines.
+November 15 is the deadline for our non-binding Early Action program.
+Students in this pool will receive admission decisions by January 15.
+The Regular Decision deadline requires an application submission by February 1.
+Students in this pool will receive admission decisions by April 1.
+Completed applications include an updated high school transcript, ACT or SAT test scores, teacher recommendation, School Report, essay, and a list of activities/awards.
 The Free Application for Federal Student Aid (FAFSA) should be submitted no later than February 1st if consideration for need-based financial aid is desired.

 Inquiries about admission to the Dual Enrollment Program may be directed to the Office of Admission at 509-313-6572.

 *Available is defined as a course that has space for an additional student that does not require any special permission, course authorization or override, as of one week prior to the beginning of the term.